Yield Gap UK: The Best-Performing Market in Our 20-Exchange Study (2000-2025)

 What Drives the UK Outperformance

 The dotcom bust gave UK value a massive head start.
-From 2000 to 2005, the UK portfolio delivered six consecutive years of positive returns while SPY spent three years in the red.
-UK markets had less exposure to the late-1990s technology valuations that drove US growth stocks to extreme multiples.
+From 2000 to 2005, the UK portfolio delivered six years of strong returns while the FTSE 100 fell three consecutive years (2000: -7.37%, 2001: -15.49%, 2002: -23.16%).
+UK markets had limited exposure to late-1990s technology valuations.
 Earnings-yield investing in the UK during this period meant owning industrial, energy, and financial companies that simply kept earning.

-2020 showed the strategy's defensive strength in a different crisis.
-During COVID, UK yield gap stocks returned +29.53% vs +15.64% for SPY.
-UK value stocks had sold off more severely during the initial COVID crash, then recovered sharply once the market recognized the businesses remained intact.
+2020 was the best single-year excess.
+During COVID, the FTSE 100 fell -13.58% while UK yield gap stocks returned +29.53% — a +43.11% excess.
+UK value stocks had sold off during the initial crash, then recovered sharply when markets recognized the businesses remained fundamentally intact.

 Why the UK Works for Value Investing